 A hand-cranked grinder is a lot cheaper and is good to use when you are travelling or for those that love the art of making coffee.
 You get a grind that is dialed in, good size setting variability and good consistency in size to brew most coffee drinks and get a great cup and good quality flavor profile extracted from the coffee grinds.

 It is labor-intensive and much slower process that puts most people off.
 An electric burr grinder is much preferred for the grinding of coffee on a daily basis.

 This is where the complexities start.
 There is much greater heat dissipation from electric grinders which has an adverse effect on your ground coffee as it starts to bloom them early and thus causes a slight loss in flavor.

-There there is the aspect of ceramic burrs vs metal burrs – the benefit of which is heat insulation from the cermic burrs and thus less heat dissipated when grinding which makes ceramic a better material.
+There is the aspect of ceramic burrs vs metal burrs – the benefit of which is heat insulation from the ceramic burrs and thus less heat dissipated when grinding which makes ceramic a better material.

 Coffee lovers and coffee enthusiasts that love metal stainless steel grinders will point out that metal burrs stay sharper for longer and thus a better quality of grind for longer.

-This is not at all a concern as it is a part that is easily replaced and I, personally don’t think there is much of difference in terms of how long they will last.
+This is not at all a concern as it is a part that is easily replaced, and I personally don’t think there is much difference in terms of how long they will last.
 Maybe only a few months of a difference.

 For me, the greatest factor is the quality of grind produced, consistency in size and a reduction in heat.

-A great brand that makes durable tough long lasting grinders is Baratza.
-Their designs look good and use very reponsible manufacturing processes.
-They also have a number of spare parts available so you can fix your current grinder, replace the worn out burrs rather than you buying a new one just because of the worn out burrs, which saves on waste and landfill usage.
+A great brand that makes durable, tough, long-lasting grinders is Baratza.
+Their designs look good and use very responsible manufacturing processes.
+They also have a number of spare parts available, so you can fix your current grinder, replace the worn out burrs rather than you buying a new one just because of the worn out burrs, which saves on waste and landfill usage.

 They do this even for their obsolete model.